Skip to main content

 Overnighter on Moss – Camp and Cook with the Carinthia Observer as a Bivy Sack

-There are spots in the forest that make you stop mid-step and just stare.
-A wide clearing carpeted in thick, springy moss, surrounded by tall pines filtering the light into soft green columns — that’s exactly what my buddy Flo (@fitdad_flow85) and I found on this overnighter deep in the German woods.
-We both had the same shelter with us, and yet our setups couldn’t have been more different.
+There are spots in the woods where you just stop and stare.
+A wide clearing covered in thick, springy moss, surrounded by tall pines that filter the light into soft green columns.
+That is exactly the spot my bushcraft buddy Flo (@fitdad_flow85) and I found on this overnighter.
+We both carried the same shelter, and our setups still ended up completely different.

 Two bushcrafters drinking from cups on the mossy forest floor